- Methylcobalamin Trial in Vegans

 For an analysis of the amount of cyanide in vitamin B12 supplements, see the table in Side Effects of B12 Supplements.

-A 2015 paper by Obeid et al. suggests that people do not benefit more from the co-enzyme forms because all forms, except injected HOCbl, must have their side groups stripped by the target cell before the necessary side group is added for the co-enzyme form needed.
-People with genetic defects of vitamin B12 metabolism may benefit from HOCbl injections.
+A 2015 paper by Obeid et al. suggests that people do not benefit more from the co-enzyme forms because all forms, except injected OHCbl, must have their side groups stripped by the target cell before the necessary side group is added for the co-enzyme form needed.
+People with genetic defects of vitamin B12 metabolism may benefit from OHCbl injections.

 Some researchers question whether the co-enzyme supplements are stable in their oral form and usually recommend much higher doses of MeCBl—typically 1,000 µg/day.